openshift/jenkins-plugin/README.md

 #### "Create OpenShift Resource(s)"

-The step name is "openShiftCreateResources".
+The step name is "openshiftCreateResources".
 Mandatory parameters is either:

 a) "json", "yaml", or "jsonyaml": The JSON or YAML representation of the OpenShift resources.
 Note, the plugin does not care if YAML is provided under the "json" key or vice-versa.
 As long as the string passes either the JSON or YAML format checking, it will be processed.

 #### "Delete OpenShift Resource(s) from JSON/YAML"

-The step name is "openShiftDeleteResourceByJsonYaml".
+The step name is "openshiftDeleteResourceByJsonYaml".
 Mandatory parameters is either:

 a) "json", "yaml", or "jsonyaml": The JSON or YAML representation of the OpenShift resources.
 Note, the plugin does not care if YAML is provided under the "json" key or vice-versa.
 As long as the string passes either the JSON or YAML format checking, it will be processed.

 ####  "Delete OpenShift Resource(s) using Labels"

-The step name is "openShiftDeleteResourceByLabels".
+The step name is "openshiftDeleteResourceByLabels".
 Mandatory parameters are:

 a)  "types":  The type(s) of OpenShift resource(s) to delete.
 Provide a comma-separated list.